awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 + `PasswordReusePrevention`: 24
 + `MaxPasswordAge`: 90

-We highly recommend that you do not generate and remove all access keys in your account\.
-Instead, the recommended best practice is to either create one or more IAM roles, or to use federation\.
-You can use these methods to allow your users to use their existing corporate credentials to log into the AWS Management Console and AWS CLI\.
+To access the AWS Management Console, IAM users need passwords\.
+As a best practice, Security Hub highly recommends that instead of creating IAM users, you use federation\.
+Federation allows users to use their existing corporate credentials to log into the AWS Management Console\.
+Use AWS Single Sign\-On \(AWS SSO\) to create or federate the user, and then assume an IAM role into an account\.

-Each approach has its use cases\.
-Federation is generally better for enterprises that have an existing central directory or plan to need more than the current limit IAM users\.
-Applications running outside of an AWS environment need access keys for programmatic access to AWS resources\.

-However, if the resources that need programmatic access run inside AWS, the best practice is to use IAM roles\.
-Roles allow you to grant a resource access without hardcoding an access key ID and secret access key into the configuration\.

-To learn more about protecting your access keys and account, see [Best practices for managing AWS access keys](https://docs.aws.amazon.com/general/latest/gr/aws-access-keys-best-practices.html) in the *AWS General Reference*\.
-Also see the blog post[ Guidelines for protecting your AWS account while using programmatic access](http://aws.amazon.com/blogs/security/guidelines-for-protecting-your-aws-account-while-using-programmatic-access/)\.
+To learn more about identity providers and federation, see [Identity providers and federation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers.html) in the *IAM User Guide*\.
+To learn more about AWS SSO, see the [https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html)\.

-If you already have an access key, Security Hub recommends that you enforce the creation of strong user passwords\.
-When you create or change a password policy, the change is enforced immediately for new users\.
-It does not require existing users to change their passwords\.
+ If you need to use IAM users, Security Hub recommends that you enforce the creation of strong user passwords\.
+You can set a password policy on your AWS account to specify complexity requirements and mandatory rotation periods for passwords\.
+When you create or change a password policy, most of the password policy settings are enforced the next time users change their passwords\.
+Some of the settings are enforced immediately\.
+To learn more, see [Setting an account password policy for IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_passwords_account-policy.html) in the *IAM User Guide*\.

 ### Remediation<a name="iam-7-remediation"></a>